jimandreas/SearchViewBottomNav/README.md

 * [cheesesquare]

-The design also the collapsing toolbar view for the fruit activity.
+The design uses the collapsing toolbar view for the fruit activity.
 The link above references the github repo authored by @chrisbanes.

 * [Reply material components android example]